Great Spots for Bird Watching in Florida

 It's not a National Park or a National Wildlife Refuge, but STA-5 is one of the best birding spots in South Florida.
 Stormwater treatment areas are designed to filter out excess nutrients that would otherwise flow to the Everglades, but they also turn out to be excellent places for Florida bird watching.
 To access STA-5, you'll need to register a visit with one of the local Audubon Society chapters.
 The birding is fantastic year-round, and you'll definitely add a few life-listers at STA-5.

-If five locations aren’t enough, don’t worry.
+If these locations aren’t enough, don’t worry.
 The Great Florida Birding and Wildlife Trail covers the entire state, with 514 official sites to explore.